AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/build-practice-scenarios/add-a-webhook.md

 author: Becky
 feature: Workfront Fusion
 ---
-# Add a webhook to a basic scenario
+# Add a webhook to a basic scenario in [!DNL Adobe Workfront Fusion]

 Webhooks, also known as instant triggers, are a specific kind of trigger module that can start a scenario whenever a change is made, instead of on a given schedule.